craftercms/docs/source/system-administrators/activities/installing-craftercms-on-wsl2.rst

 :orphan:

-.. document does not appear in any toctree, and is only accessible via searching.
-   This document is deprecated and is provided as a reference only use :orphan: File-wide metadata option to get rid of WARNING: document isn't included in any toctree for now
+.. document does not appear in any toctree, and is only accessible via searching. use :orphan: File-wide metadata option to get rid of WARNING: document isn't included in any toctree for now

 .. index:: Installing Crafter CMS on WSL 2